-- 1. What Constitutes a Meeting (§ 52-4-103(5)(a)).
+- 1. What Constitutes a Meeting (§ 52-4-103(6)(a)).
 A group of board members is considered in a meeting if: - a.
-A school board has convened; and - b.
-A quorum of the board members is present; and - c.
-The board members have assembled in person or are communicating by telephone or other electronic equipment; and - d.
-The board members have assembled to discuss, receive public comment about, or act upon matters over which the board has jurisdiction or advisory power. - 2.
-What Does Not Constitute a Meeting (§ 52-4-103(5)(b)).
+The board has been convened; and - b.
+A quorum is present; and - c.
+They have assembled in person or are communicating by telephone or other electronic equipment; and - d.
+They have assembled to discuss, receive public comment about, or act upon matters over which the board has jurisdiction or advisory power. - 2.
+What Does Not Constitute a Meeting (§ 52-4-103(6)(b)).
 The following gatherings are specifically excluded from the statute's definition of a "meeting": - a.
-A Chance Meeting.
-A coincidental meeting of school board members is not a "meeting" for purposes of the statute.
+A Chance Gathering.
+A coincidental gathering of school board members is not a "meeting" for purposes of the statute.
 For example, if all the members of a school board happened to bump into each other at the grocery store, this gathering would not be considered a "meeting."
-On the other hand, a chance meeting cannot be used to circumvent the requirements of the open meeting provisions.
-If, for example, the members of the school board do meet by coincidence at the grocery store, the members may not use this chance meeting to discuss board matters and thereby evade notice and open meeting requirements. - b.
-A Social Meeting.
-The open meetings law states that "a social meeting" is not a "meeting" for purposes of the law.
-However, the open meetings law does not offer any additional explanation of what constitutes "a social meeting."
-The open meetings law states that a social meeting may not be used to circumvent the open meetings law.
-If board members find themselves together at a social function (for example, a public performance or sporting event), they should not discuss board matters.
+On the other hand, a chance gathering cannot be used to circumvent the requirements of the open meeting provisions.
+If, for example, the members of the school board do meet by coincidence at the grocery store, the members may not use this chance gathering to discuss board matters and thereby evade notice and open meeting requirements. - b.
+A Social Gathering.
+The open meetings law states that "a social gathering" is not a "meeting" for purposes of the law.
+However, the open meetings law does not offer any additional explanation of what constitutes "a social gathering."
+The open meetings law states that a social meeting may not be used to circumvent the open meetings law. (§ 52-4-208) If board members find themselves together at a social function (for example, a public performance or sporting event), they should not discuss board matters.

 - c.
-No Public Funds Are Appropriated for Expenditure (§ 52-4-103(5)(b)(iii)).
-A gathering is not considered a "meeting" if: - i.
-The school board which has assembled has both legislative and executive responsibilities; and - ii.
-The school board does not appropriate (i.e., spend or make arrangements to spend) any public funds; and - iii.
+No Public Funds Are Appropriated and the Meeting is for Administrative or Operational Purposes (§ 52-4-103(6)(c)).
+Because school boards have both legislative and executive responsibilities, a gathering of a board is not considered a "meeting" if: - i.
+The school board does not appropriate (i.e., spend or make arrangements to spend) any public funds; and - ii.
 The board has gathered to discuss administrative or operational matters that: - Do not require any formal action by the board; or - Would not come before the board for discussion or action.

 For example, if a school board schedules a work session to discuss administrative matters, and if no public funds are appropriated during the gathering, the work session would not constitute a "meeting."
-However, do not designate such an event a "workshop" or "executive session" because the statute specifically states that a "meeting" includes a workshop or executive session if the other requirements are met. (§ 52-4-103(5)(a)).
+However, do not designate such an event a "workshop" or "executive session" because the statute specifically states that a "meeting" includes a workshop or executive session if the other requirements are met. (§ 52-4-103(6)(a)).

-B. "Convened" (§ 52-4-103(2))
+B. "Convened" (§ 52-4-103(3))